csci479/csci479.github.io/prompts/codereview.md

 **In industry, code reviews are critical** They help enforce quality, detect problems before they arise, act as an internal educational mechanism, and finally, increase the team’s internal knowledge of a product.
 Peer code reviews should never be used in performance reports: it’s important that reviews are framed as formative.

 ### What you need to do...
-In this, you should pick some code
+For you to complete this assignment, your group needs to pick some code to analyze _in advance_.

-On Google Classroom, your reflection should include...
+On Google Classroom, you should:
-1. A reflection on the current way your team assures quality.
+1. **Attach:** an annotated version of the code that you reviewed.
+It should clearly show your comments and analysis. **Bring this to class on the due date**
-2. A
+2. **Reflect:** 1/2 page of writing (so less than normal) on how going through this process makes you reflect on the processes your team uses for quality.

 ### Some background (from Amy Ko’s chapter on “Verification”)
 [Amy Ko's Chapter on Verification](http://faculty.washington.edu/ajko/books/cooperative-software-development/verification.html)